 The Company is a party to a credit agreement with KBC Bank SA.
-The conditions governing this agreement include a clause that confers the right to KBC Bank SA to terminate or suspend, entirely or partly, the credit facility of $\in$ 82 million, and all its forms of utilisation, for the utilised part as well as for the non-utilised part, without formal notice or prior judicial recourse, with immediate effect at the date of sending the letter notifying the termination or the suspension, all this in case of substantial modifications of the Company's shareholder structure which might have an impact on the composition of the management bodies or on the overall risk assessment by the bank.
+The conditions governing this agreement include a clause that confers the right to KBC Bank SA to terminate or suspend, entirely or partly, the credit facility of €

+54,5 million, and all its forms of utilisation, for the utilised part as well as for the non-utilised part, without formal notice or prior judicial recourse, with immediate effect at the date of sending the letter notifying the termination or the suspension, all this in case of substantial modifications of the Company's shareholder structure which might have an impact on the composition of the management bodies or on the overall risk assessment by the bank.

-The Company is a party to two credit agreements with BNP Paribas Fortis SA.
-The conditions governing these agreements include a clause conferring the right to BNP Paribas Fortis SA to suspend or terminate, with immediate effect and without formal notice, entirely or partly, the credit facilities of respectively $\in$ 75 million and $\in$ 36 million, or one of its forms of utilisation, for the utilised part as well as for the non-utilised part, all this in case of substantial modifications of Tubize shareholders structure which might have an impact on the composition of the governing bodies (as well as on the persons responsible for the day-to-day management) or on the overall risk assessment by the bank.
+The Company is a party to one credit agreement with BNP Paribas Fortis SA.
+The conditions governing this agreement include a clause conferring the right to BNP Paribas Fortis SA to suspend or terminate, with immediate effect and without formal notice, entirely or partly, the credit facilities of \in 46, or one of its forms of utilisation, for the utilised part as well as for the non-utilised part, all this in case of substantial modifications of Tubize shareholders structure which might have an impact on the composition of the governing bodies (as well as on the persons responsible for the day-to-day management) or on the overall risk assessment by the bank.

-The Company is a party to three interest rate swap transactions with KBC Bank SA.
-The conditions governing these transactions include a clause that confers the right to KBC Bank SA to terminate - in case of a Credit Event Upon Merger (Section 5(b)(v) of the 2002 ISDA Master Agreement) and in accordance with the requirements of Section 6(b) of the 2002 ISDA Master Agreement (Right to Terminate Following Termination Event) - the three interest rate swap transactions with outstanding notional amounts at 31 December 2018 of respectively € 5 million, € 82 million and € 57 million.
+The Company is a party to two interest rate swap transactions with KBC Bank SA.
+The conditions governing these transactions include a clause that confers the right to KBC Bank SA to terminate - in case of a Credit Event Upon Merger (Section 5(b)(v) of the 2002 ISDA Master Agreement) and in accordance with the requirements of Section 6(b) of the 2002 ISDA Master Agreement (Right to Terminate Following Termination Event) - the two interest rate swap transactions with outstanding notional amounts at 31 December 2019 of respectively $\mathfrak E$ 54,5 million and $\mathfrak E$ 36,5 million.
+The derivative, not designated as a hedging instrument, with a notional amount of $\mathfrak E$ 5 million expired in May 2019.